 - more individualized instruction by parents,

 - more academic time spent on core subjects like writing and literature studies, and

-Of course, there are a plethora of other reasons their scores might be higher (i.e. they get adequate sleep) which can be found by going through the 100 Reasons to Homeschool article here.
+Of course, there are many other reasons their scores might be higher (i.e. they get adequate sleep), which can be found by going through the 100 Reasons to Homeschool article here.

 While it is worthwhile looking into the testing methods and cohorts studied to determine reliability (there’s a bit of criticism of Ray’s studies – deserved or not, you’ll have to decide), I can’t remember reading a study that scored home educated students below their public school peers (and I had to read hundreds of studies in preparation for my book.)